Community Empowerment Projects

-The Bridging department is incredible, it focuses on breaking down barriers, building up hope and creating platforms for voices to be heard & communities to be empowered from within!
+The Community Empowerment department is incredible, it focuses on breaking down barriers, building up hope and creating platforms for voices to be heard & communities to be empowered from within!

 THE UMOYA PROJECT